 We use the following access symbols in our print materials and online to highlight events with post-screening discussions, closed captions and BSL interpretation.

 Subtitles + Captions

-We are happy to provide translations for individuals and groups who are not confident to converse entirely in English.
+During the festival, we are happy to provide translations for individuals and groups who are not confident to converse entirely in English.
 If you’d like to have a translator present or receive translated programme notes, please contact us via email with your language requirements and which events you would like to attend at firstname.lastname@example.org.